JonoRabie011/Tina4Jobs/README.md

 - You can change the description of the service to whatever you want.
 - You can change the name of the service to whatever you want.
 - To stop the service you can use `systemctl stop tina4jobs.service`

+### Todo

+- Need to implement multiple queue names
+- Write Tests for all functions and classes